Rudra Thandavam (2021 film): Critical reception

 Ranjani Krishnakumar of Film Companion said "Mohan G brings together his research about all the impediments of social justice, and creates his protagonist from it who is patriarchy, casteism and fascist bigotry all rolled into one.
 The movie is a painfully long attempt at sealioning social justice conversations.
 It is a deliberately manipulative attempt to restore oppressive structures, backed only by quotes from WhatsApp.
 If the real world worked like in Mohan G’s fantasies, we would all be begging for mercy from the dominant caste male to live our lives.
 Thankfully, it doesn't, yet."

 S Karthikeyan of the Dinamani said "The director has shown the caste and religious issues in drug trafficking and the politics behind it but has shown them all in a biased manner.
 The director's intention is in doubt as most of the scenes in the film are regressive.
 The movie shows people who are against right wing politics as villains and only right-wingers can enjoy this film.
 The fight scenes are poorly made and cinematography and music is good.
 The film may link all who protest in a bad light.
 On the whole, this movie is meant to add strength to those with right wing ideologies."

 Karthiga Rajendran of ABP News Tamil gave 2 out of 5 ratings and said "The film has many elements of action, family, love, affection and emotion for a commercial spice film, but the film relies solely on the emotional content.
 Showing the Drug mafia as one community and giving a message "live united" while showing caste is important on surface level is contradictory.
 Hindu faith sentiments are kept all over the film.
 The fact that the Scenes have that Christian missionaries are systematically converting Hindus is not acceptable as shown in the film.
 Mohan G has inserted his comments into the film as if he had turned the jackfruit back, even though the usual hero villain was the subject.

-Indiaglitz gave 2.3 out of 5 rating and said "Will appeal to Mohan G fans".